flyingbee-software/flyingbee-pdf-converter-sdk-android/README.md

 Flyingbee PDF Conversion SDK for Android is a high-performance, developer-friendly library that converts PDF to Word, Excel, PowerPoint, HTML, CSV, plain text, images, and structured XML elements on Android devices — preserving original layouts, text, and images.
 Whether you need a robust Android PDF conversion SDK or a comprehensive mobile PDF library to convert PDF to editable Word documents in your Android app, this SDK delivers enterprise-grade accuracy and formatting fidelity.

-This repository ships **two ready-to-run demo projects** that cover both integration paths of the same SDK:
+This repository ships **2 ready-to-run demo projects** that cover both integration paths of the same SDK:

 | Project | Integration surface | Native code in the app |
 | :--- | :--- | :--- |